Dual Channel EMS-7500 Unit, 3 Mode

-How Electronic Muscle Stimulation works: Electronic Muscle Stimultion is an internationally accepted and proven way of treating muscle injuries.
+Electronic Muscle Stimulation is an internationally accepted and proven way of treating muscle injuries.
 It works by sending electronic pulses to the muscle needing treatment; this causes the muscle to exercise passively.
 Electronic Muscle Stimulators (EMS) Stimulate, Re-educate, Massage, and Build Muscle.
 Electronic Muscle Stimulation is basically done by stimulating some areas of the body.
 For this purpose, an electronic stimulation device is used - electrode pads are placed directly on the body area(s) that need to be stimulated.
-By dialing the voltage, you can pick different pressure on the muscles, that create various medical and cosmetic effects.
+By dialling the voltage, you can pick different pressure on the muscles, that create various medical and cosmetic effects.

 The low voltage is usually done on smaller, involuntary muscle groups, which cannot be stimulated in other ways.
 The low voltage also stimulates the brain, which starts sending impulses through the involuntary muscles, thus stimulating them as well.